How to Avoid the “HDR Look” when Exposure Blending

 If haven’t grabbed that already, you can download it right here for free.

-This PDF guide will show you how to master HDR field techniques and capture extraordinary (yet natural-looking) landscapes with my proven, step-by-step workflow.
+This PDF guide will show you how to master HDR field techniques (such as auto bracketing and proper camera stabilization for tack-sharp images) that are necessary for creating extraordinary (yet natural-looking) landscapes.

 Photoshop is a powerful program with many hidden gems that can give you outstanding results for very little effort…and is well worth your time if you are serious about improving your landscape photography.
 Most of the frustration and difficulty with learning Photoshop stems from inadequate and incomplete teaching…not from the program itself.
 It’s actually a fun, dynamic, and powerful program that any photographer can easily learn!